Luminoid/blog/source/_posts/AI-Services-Guide-March-2026.md

 - agent
 ---

-A detailed breakdown of every major AI provider in March 2026 -- free tiers, chat subscriptions, API pricing, coding agents, model capabilities, mobile SDKs, and open source status.
+A March 2026 snapshot of every major AI provider: chat subscriptions, API pricing, and coding agents.

 <!-- more -->

 ## Two ways to use AI models

-Every provider offers two access layers.
-They are almost always billed separately:
+Two layers, two bills:

 1. **Chat product** -- the app you talk to (ChatGPT, Claude, Gemini, Grok, Le Chat, Qwen, Copilot, Perplexity, Nova).
 Every provider has a free tier with limited usage, and paid subscriptions ($8-300/mo) that unlock premium models, higher limits, and features like image gen, voice, and video.
 2. **API** -- pay-per-token programmatic access for building apps.
 Separate billing, separate account, separate pricing.